AmbireTech/adex-protocol/FAQ.md

 There are many different types of ad fraud.
 For example, an ad network may under-report to publishers to generate more revenue.
 This is something we completely eliminate thanks to our transparent reporting.

 Unfortunately, fake clicks/impressions are still possible in any advertising system.
 However, we provide plenty of ways to mitigate them that you can read about on [our blog](https://medium.com/the-adex-blog/how-adex-prevents-ad-fraud-314637939946) or [spec](https://github.com/adexnetwork/adex-protocol#preventing-fraudsybil-attacks).

+## Does AdEx support targeting?
+We use [contextual targeting](https://medium.com/the-adex-blog/why-we-use-contextual-targeting-d49f3ecf0acf), which is a method of targeting the ads based on the page content (i.e. context).
+Each publisher can provide use any data they want/have to tune the targeting for their case.

 ## How are fees paid in DAI if you're on the Ethereum network?
 On Ethereum, gas fees are paid in ETH.
 However, we made our own [abstraction](https://github.com/adexnetwork/adex-protocol#identity) that allows fees to be paid in DAI.